K-K-K-K/draw-chart/README.md

 In this file, script written in JavaScript get csv file and draw chart with csv data.
 ***
 **If you want to execute this program, you must make circuit using Raspberry Pi 3 Model B+ and BME280 GVBMEP sensor.**
+**Be careful about structure of directory.
+In this program, I estimate following directory structure. **

+  /home/
+      └work/
+          ├bme280/
+              ├data/
+              └get_senrot_value/

+          └html-css/